Golden Feelings

 Golden Feelings is the debut studio album by American musician Beck, released in 1993 by Sonic Enemy.
 The album showcases his roots in the anti-folk scene.

+Release

-Initially available only in limited quantities on cassette, Sonic Enemy remastered the album and re-released it on CD in 1999.
+The album was initially available only in limited quantities on cassette, Sonic Enemy remastered the album and re-released it on CD in 1999.
 Beck was upset that they did so without his permission, and after he made his displeasure known, Sonic Enemy ceased to press any more copies.
 Only 2,000 were made, causing the CD to become quite valuable.

+A few of the tracks on this album would appear on later releases, specifically "No Money No Honey" on his second studio album Stereopathetic Soulmanure, "Mutherfukka" on his third studio album Mellow Gold (renamed to "Mutherfucker"), "Super Golden Black Sunchild" and "Special People" as a B-side to the 1994 single "Pay No Mind (Snoozer)", and "Trouble All My Days" also as a B-side to "Pay No Mind (Snoozer)", 1996 single "Devils Haircut" and later on the deluxe edition of that singles album, Odelay.

+The album was reissued in August 2025 on vinyl by Brazilian label Arquivo Perdido.